okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Containers on Cloud Providers do still use the hypervisor to seperate users.

 Docker is the most popular container software.
 An alternative is `rkt`.

+Benefits?
+It works in isolation.
+You ship the binary with all the dependencies and create a closer parity.